AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 construct with regards to a given coverage criterion.
 For example, how shall the tool behave on Ada `if` statements when performing Decision Coverage assessments.

-To help expose a structured organization, related requirements are bundled together as named **Requirement Groups**.
+To organize the material in a structured manner, related requirements are bundled together as named **Requirement Groups**.
 For example, the Statement Coverage requirements for Ada `if`, `case`, `block` and `loop` statements are bundled together as the `CompoundStatements` group.

 The tool conformance to each requirement is validated by a set of **Testcases**, organized according to a **Testing Strategy** dedicated to this